 As for Margaret Pine, after 1813, when Wynant Van Zandt Jr. wrote her permission letter, she must have moved to New York to find employment in the city.
 Unfortunately, her whereabouts cannot be traced to any exactitudes because it was not until the 1850 US Census when each individual within a household was listed separately.
 Before then, spouses, children, or other relatives of the head of the house, let alone slaves, former slaves, or servants, were not listed in Federal Census records.

 In the seventh census of the United States, on July 16, 1850, Margaret Pine’s name was enumerated among the “Free Inhabitants” of the Eighth Ward in the city of New York.
-And in June of 1855, when the New York State Census was enumerated, we find her at the same “Eighth Ward of the City of New York in the County of New York.”
+And in June of 1855, when the New York State Census was enumerated, I find her at the same “Eighth Ward of the City of New York in the County of New York.”
 Margaret Pine was living by herself at 72 Thompson Street until the day she died.
 Most of her neighbors were of African-American descent born in Connecticut, Pennsylvania, New Jersey, New York, and Virginia, but there were also immigrants from Germany, Ireland, and England who inhabited Thompson Street.

 Margaret Pine’s marble marker